How can I speak at a Council Meeting?

 - A person cannot ask a question relating to an item listed on the agenda/business paper for consideration at the Council meeting that evening.

-- All questions must be submitted on a duly completed and signed application form (the (‘Public Forum Form’) and lodged with the Public Officer or General Manager by 12 noon on the day of the meeting.
+- All questions must be submitted on a duly completed and signed application form (the (‘Public Forum Form’) and lodged with the Public Officer or General Manager by 2pm on the day of the meeting.

 - The speaker must address the Council courteously and must only speak on the topic of their question as submitted.